A Better Eternal Perspective On Life Living with Hearing Loss

 Forget the Pity Party

-I had a big ole pity party.
+I had a big pity party.
 Why Me?
 What have I done so wrong to deserve this?
 Trust me, I came up with any and every excuse you can think of.
 That is how acted and played the blame game!

 I’m so ashamed to be putting, that particular comment out there but I want complete honesty because I did not place my faith where I should.
 I wasn’t counting my blessings.